2001 Australian federal election

-The 2001 Australian federal election was held in Australia on 10 November 2001.
+A federal election was held in Australia on 10 November 2001.
 All 150 seats in the House of Representatives and 40 seats in the 76-member Senate were up for election.
 The incumbent Liberal Party of Australia led by Prime Minister of Australia John Howard and coalition partner the National Party of Australia led by John Anderson defeated the opposition Australian Labor Party led by Kim Beazley.
+As of 2024, this was the most recent election to feature a rematch of both major party leaders.

-Future Opposition Leader Peter Dutton entered parliament at this election.
+Future Opposition Leaders Peter Dutton and Sussan Ley entered parliament at this election.

 Background

 Throughout much of 2001, the Coalition had been trailing Labor in opinion polls, thanks to dissatisfaction with the government's economic reform programme and high petrol prices.
 The opposition Australian Labor Party had won a majority of the two-party-preferred vote at the previous election and had won a series of state and territory elections.
 Labor also recorded positive swings in two by-elections, taking the Queensland seat of Ryan and coming close in Aston.

 However following the September 11 attacks, and the Children Overboard and Tampa affairs, Polls swung strongly toward the coalition after the "Tampa" controversy but before the 11 September attacks.